edemko/words-words-words/src/articles/ode-to-flip-fmap.md

   bar x' y
 ```

-As it happened, I could start by writing the easier-to-understand non-functorial code.
+As it happened, I could start by writing the more familiar monadic algorithms.
 Once I made sure it worked, I retrofitted it to the functorial case with very few keystrokes thanks to `<&>`.
 So thank you `<&>`!
 You are a wonderful little tool!